fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `group_id` - The unique identifier for the group within the Fivetran system.
 - `pause_after_trial` - Specifies whether the connector should be paused after the free trial period has ended.
 - `paused` - Specifies whether the connector is paused.
-- `schema` - The connector schema name has to be unique within the group.
+- `destination_schema` - The connector destination schema configuration.
+Defines connector schema identity in destination. (see [below for nested schema](#nestedblock--schema))
 - `service` - The name for the connector type within the Fivetran system.
 - `sync_frequency` - The connector sync frequency in minutes.
 The supported values are: `5`, `15`, `30`, `60`, `120`, `180`, `360`, `480`, `720`, `1440`.